ianmiell/learngitthehardway/README.md

 a temp change on tmpbranch
 my change to the README
 my change to the README
-Aakash change to the README
+Aakash change to the READMEmy change to the README - HB